cncf/kubernetes-community-days/README.md

 We are now hosting *a monthly KCD Organizer focus group*.
 As of now, it will be the 3rd Tuesday of each month, for 1 hour, from 7:00 - 8:00am PT / 10:00 - 11:00am ET / 4:00 - 5:00pm CEST.
 Please contact kcd@cncf.io if you would like to be added, or if you would like an additional time that accommodates your region.

 ## CNCF Support

+* Website and ticket support with the Bevy platform.
+* CFP support with the SM Apply platform
+* Monthly meetings to help keep you on track
+* Speaker and vendor introductions as needed
+* Marketing support via social media, KubeWeekly newsletter, and CNCG blog posts
-CNCF is happy to contribute $250 USD to each KCD starting in 2023.
+* CNCF is happy to contribute $250 USD to each KCD starting in 2023.
 This can be used in [the CNCF store]https://store.cncf.io/, or towards 1 night hotel or traing ticket for a speaker.

-CNCF will also provide 10 CKA exam vouchers for each KCD.
+* CNCF will also provide 10 CKA exam vouchers for each KCD.
 This is for you to do with at your KCD, as you please.
 Some ideas are giving a vouchers to a student volunteer, to show gratitude.
 Another idea would be to use it as raffle options within workshops.

 ### Want to host a KCD?
 Here are the first steps: